Sarah Spiegel (singer): Career

-In November, 2020, Spiegel released a new album of songs from World War II, As Time Goes By, composed of songs from her stage production Through the Perilous Fight (We Never Stopped Singing).
+In November, 2020, Spiegel released an album of songs from World War II, titled As Time Goes By, comprising songs from her 2018 one-woman stage production Through the Perilous Fight (We Never Stopped Singing).
+The album included an original song, "Dreamtime", with lyrics by Spiegel and music by Spiegel and Carl Byron.

 Personal life

 In 2012, Spiegel's mother Frances died as a result of medical malpractice.
 Subsequently, Spiegel formed the Fran Spiegel Right to Know organization to promote awareness of medical malpractice.

+Spiegel began a relationship in 2016 with actor Jim Beaver.
+They were married June 20, 2019, and divorced January 23, 2024.